rolandpj1968/mam/docs/overview.md

 #### MAM Memory Unit Page Fault Behaviour

 Although virtual memory support is not described in this section, MAM architecture supports virtual memory and memory protection via *paging* as is typical with modern processor architectures.
 Accordingly, *page-faults* are triggered by memory operations whose addresses are invalid or protected.
 In general page-faults are triggered asynchronously and may be raised some time after the initiating read or write operation.
 However, in the case of memory reads, page faults are guaranteed to be raised at or before a read completion operation, and *complete read* operations are blocking in this sense.
 On the other hand, memory write operations may, in general, raise corresponding page faults some time after the initiating *write* instruction, although the *snooping* semantics of incomplete reads and concurrent writes still applies.
-It is up to the hardware MAM implementation to choose how to implement memory semantics correctly in this respect, for example by using read completion operations as a barrier instruction for outstanding write page faults.
+It is up to the hardware MAM implementation to choose how to implement memory semantics correctly in this respect, for example by using read completion operations as a barrier instruction for outstanding asynchronous write page faults.

+Page-fault behaviour under speculative execution is particularly tricky since in general spurious page faults change a program/task's execution semantics and in general speculative execution must not result in externally visible program behaviour different to the program semantics.
+In order to allow for correct execution semantics in the presence of speculative reads, MAM allows read operations to optionally specify that page-faults should be delayed until read completion time - unlike normal MAM read port behaviour where page faults can be raised as early as possible.
+In addition MAM memory unit *complete read* operations can specify that no page fault should be raised - instead, in cases where the read address is invalid or protected the *error* value is generated as the result of the read.

+In general speculative reads should be approached as follows in order to avoid spurious page-faults.
+In general, speculative reads (and writes) are used to pre-execute code paths that might not be executed by the program/task.
+In most cases the speculative path will be gated by a conditional logic branch in the original program code, and speculative execution is used to make progress before the branching condition is known.
+Accordingly, one way to ensure correct program semantics with speculative execution is to initiate reads in speculative mode - i.e. non-page-fault raising, compute the condition gating the speculative path while the speculative read is still in-progress, and then use a conditional *complete read* operation to complete the read.
+In this way the potential externally visible artifact of a read page fault is only visible once the speculative path is known to be taken in fact.
+A trivial example of this is the very common code pattern of *null-pointer* checks gating actual use of a pointer.
+In MAM a speculative-mode, i.e. non-page-fault raising, read can be initiated before the null pointer check is performed.
+Then, the read can be conditionlly completed according to the null pointer check outcome.

+Alternatively, in cases where it is disadvantageous to compute the speculative branch condition prior to speculative read completion, a non-page-fault generating *complete read* should be used.
+However, in this aproach, where an error value typically propogates into further speculative execution, further *compensation* code is required to redrive the speculative code path, in order that program semantics are correctly maintained.
+In general compensation code will execute once the speculative condition is know, check for potential error values from previous speculative reads, and re-run the corresponding logic in non-speculative mode.

+Lastly, there are cases where it can be statically proven that reads are page-fault free - for example where a speculative read follows a non-speculative read on the same memory page.
+In this case speculative code paths are safe to execute in non-speculative mode, since there cannot be any externally-visible spurious behaviour, even if the speculative code path is not taken in fact.

 #### MAM Memory Unit Special Operations